orkhanahmadov/cbar-currency/README.md

 #### Fetching rates from CBAR

 Instantiate ``Orkhanahmadov\CBARCurrency\CBAR`` with date you want to fetch rates for.
-If you won't pass a date, current date will be used:
+If you don't pass a date, current date will be used:

 ```php
 use Orkhanahmadov\CBARCurrency\CBAR;